 Degrees are awarded at the end of fall, January, spring, and summer terms.
-The date of graduation will be the last day of the term in which a student completes final degree requirements.
+The date of graduation will be the last day of the term in which a student is registered.
+The degree will not be awarded until the student completes all degree requirements.
 To be considered completed, all courses must have final grades.
 An Incomplete (I) or a Not Reported (NR) grade is not considered a final grade and must be changed before the degree will be awarded.

 One diploma is awarded for each degree earned.
 Diplomas are distributed to graduates after the university has verified that all requirements for graduation have been met.
 This may be several weeks after commencement.
 Diplomas will be sent to the graduate’s permanent address by mail.
 Diplomas will not be released to students who have holds on their record.